cmharlow/elag18apis/README.md

 [*free space where you can throw in any other buzzwords you'd like to see.
 Plus another reminder that we won't be doing a deep dive of each topic, but an accelerated walk through of an existing project and process from some recent work.*]

-This bootcamp is a registration-only workshop as part of [ELAG 2018 in Prague](https://www.elag2018.org/).
+This bootcamp is a registration-only workshop as part of [Samvera Connect 2018](https://connect2018.lib.utah.edu/).
 If you have questions about the workshop specifically, you can [contact the workshop leaders using the information below](#contact-before-during-after-the-bootcamp).

 ## Bootcamp Schedule

 Time          | Topic                                           | Link(s)
 ------------- | ----------------------------------------------- | ------------------------------------------
 10-10:30      | Bootcamp Introduction, Logistics, Goals         | N/A (just follow slides)
-10:30-11      | Designing our API (ReST, PCDM, Swagger)         | [Design.md](https://github.com/cmh2166/elag18apis/blob/master/Design.md)
+10:30-11      | Designing our API (ReST, PCDM, Swagger)         | [Design.md](https://github.com/PenguinParadigm/samvera18apis/blob/master/Design.md)
 *11-11:10*    | *coffee break*                                  |
 11:10-12:30   | Developing our API (Go, Go-Swagger, Localstack) |
 12:30-13:30   | Lunch Break (on your own)                       |